Dr. Rose Recommends for Healthy & Safe Travel

 If you have one or more of the risk factors listed above, consult your doctor.
 There are two other options that can help to prevent DVT:

-Anticoagulants: These drugs are reserved for people at very high risk.
+- Anticoagulants (below): These drugs are reserved for people deemed at high risk.

-An injection of low molecular weight heparin (Lovenox) or the newer anticoagulant, fondaparinux (Arixtra), can be administered shortly before departure.
+- An injection of low molecular weight heparin (Lovenox) or the newer anticoagulant, fondaparinux (Arixtra), can be administered shortly before departure.
 Fondaparinux is more effective than Lovenox, has a longer half-life, a more predictable response, and fewer side effects.
+Impractical to use.

-Low-dose warfarin (Coumadin) is highly effective, without significant adverse effects.
+- Low-dose warfarin (Coumadin) is highly effective, without significant adverse effects.
+A NOAC is probably a better choice for most people.

 Traveler’s Thrombosis in Perspective